CartoDB/observatory-extension/doc/boundary_functions.md

 the_geom | a boundary geometry (e.g., a US Census tract) geom_refs| a string identifier for the geometry (e.g., the geoid of a US Census tract)

+If geometries are not found for the requested point and radius, `geometry_id`, `timespan`, or `overlap_type`, then null values are returned.

 #### Example

 Get Census tracts which intersect within 10 miles of Downtown, Colorado.
 In the Editor, you can simple use "Table from Query" to turn the result into a new dataset.